lucafrance/scrum.wiki-vault/Scrum Guide TODO.md

 > _A product is a vehicle to deliver value.
 It has a clear boundary, known stakeholders, well-defined users or customers.
 A product could be a service, a physical product, or something more abstract._

 The Product Goal is the long-term objective for the Scrum Team.
 They must fulfill (or abandon) one objective before taking on the next.

-### Sprint Backlog

-The Sprint Backlog is composed of the Sprint Goal (why), the set of Product Backlog items selected for the Sprint (what), as well as an actionable plan for delivering the Increment (how).

-The Sprint Backlog is a plan by and for the Developers.
-It is a highly visible, real-time picture of the work that the Developers plan to accomplish during the Sprint in order to achieve the Sprint Goal.
-Consequently, the Sprint Backlog is updated throughout the Sprint as more is learned.
-It should have enough detail that they can inspect their progress in the Daily Scrum.

 #### Commitment: Sprint Goal